-The Associates of Science in Respiratory Therapy Program at Florida National College Hialeah Campus, FL 33012 holds a Letter of Review from the Commission on Accreditation for Respiratory Care (www.coarc.com) 1248 Harwood Road Bedford, Texas 76021-4244(817) 283-2835
+The Associate of Science in Respiratory Therapy Program at Florida National University, Hialeah Campus, FL 33012 has received Initial Accreditation from the Commission on Accreditation for Respiratory Care (www.coarc.com) 1248 Harwood road, Bedford, TX 76021-4244, (817) 283-2835.
+This accreditation recognizes the Program's compliance with the nationally established accreditation Standards.